Student Representatives

 Finnish universities are based on the idea of an academic community, which is formed by the professors, the university staff and the students.
 These three groups representatively lead the university in different positioning elements.
 This way it is ensured that the academic community is using all of its know-how in decision-making.

-As a student representative in administration, you get to familiarize yourself with the management of a large scientific institution.
-The task is intriguing and involving responsibility.
-In addition to meeting and negotiation skills, as a student representative in administration you can learn of different administrative matters and for example about quality management, personnel matters and development of teaching.
-The task also allows to broaden your own understanding of students’ rights.
+As a student representative, you get to familiarize yourself with the management of a large scientific institution.
+In addition to meeting and negotiation skills, you’ll learn about a wide range of administrative matters, such as quality management, personnel matters and educational development.
+The role also allows you to broaden your understanding of advocating for students’ interests.
 Meeting fee is also paid to the student representatives participating in the meetings.

-The student representative’s task is to represent all students affected by the decisions made by the body.
-Below you will find general descriptions of the tasks of each body.
-Further information in in the University of Jyväskylä Regulations.
+The role of a student representative is to represent all students affected by the decisions of the administrative body.
+The specific duties are outlined in the university’s guiding principles and policies.
+Below you will find general descriptions of the duties of each administrative body.

 The University Board is the highest decision-making body at the university.
 The university board’s tasks include deciding on the key objectives for the university’s operations and finances, as well as the number of students to be admitted to the university.
 The board also appoints the university rector.